gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

   // move head pointer "backwards" if we see the head while (p != nullptr
          && !head.compare_exchange_weak(p, p->next)) { }
-  delete p; // delete may be not necessary
-            // expose p to user as a return val
+  // problem:
+  // ABA and dereferrencing deleted p by p->next in other threads after deletion delete p;
 }
 ```

-It seems that works fine, but there is an ABA problem:
+It seems that works fine, but there are problems:
+1. ABA problem
+2. Deference deleted pointer

+case for ABA problem:

 ```
 Initial state: